GWiktorzak/portfolio_ruby/FoodDelivery_app/README.md

 - Views for handling graphical user interface objects and presentation
 - This separation results in user requests being processed as follows:
 <img src="https://user-images.githubusercontent.com/67414488/112988842-92c3e180-9164-11eb-9669-8b7b8bd96c2e.jpg" width="250" height="250">

-## User Action
+## 🍿 User Action
  - As an employee, I can log in
- Manager Action
+ # Manager Action:
   - can add a new meal
   - can list all the meals
   - can add a new customer
   - can list all the customers
   - can add a new order
   - can list all the undelivered orders
- Rider
+ # Rider:
   - can mark one of my orders as delivered
   - list all my undelivered orders

-## Run App
+## 🚀 Run App

 Download or clone  portfolio_ruby
 ```